luoxiaolin521/MNE/README.md

 and there are six files for each case (zipped the data to meet the space limit):
 - `MNE.cpp`: The MNE model for embedding
-- `logistic-link-prediction.py`: Link prediction by the embedded network
-- `logistic-triplet-classification.py`: Triplet classification by the embedded network
 - `data for embedding.zip`: The dataset for embedding training
 - `data for link prediction.zip`: The dataset for link prediction
 - `data for triplet classification.zip`: The dataset for triplet classification